xxiexuezhi/ABSGM/README.md

+## Descriptions

-## Antibody-SGM: Score-based generative modeling for *de novo* antibody heavychain design
+Antibody-SGM is a score-based generative modeling for *de novo* antibody heavychain design.
 This repository contains the codebase for [Antibody-SGM: Antigen-Specific Joint Design of Antibody Sequence and Structure using Diffusion Models]

-### Installation
+## Installation

----
+To install AB-SGM and the necessary dependancies run the following commands, installation should take less than 15 minutes.
 We recommend using the conda environment supplied in this repository.

 1. Clone repository `git clone https://github.com/xxiexuezhi/ABSGM.git
 2. Install conda environment `create -f ab_env.yaml`
 3. Activate conda environment `conda activate ab_env`

+To run AB-SGM, download and extract the model parameters,[Saved weights](https://drive.google.com/drive/folders/1w1yPn3rYz04p9eejsr15bJN6K7kVzSAg?usp=sharing)

-### Inference
+## Inference (Conditional generation)
----

-#### Conditional generation

-The encdoed examples are uploaded. you could find from

-* H1 inpaint. [this link]
-* H2 inpaint.[this link]

-* H3 inpaint. [this link]

-First, please cd into the "CDR_inpainting_conditional_generations directory".

-Conditional generation additionally requires the epitope-antibody complex with the designed CDR been masked out.

-To generate conditional samples, you have to first enocde epitope-antibody complex using the encoding file, then provide the encoded matrix incuding H1,H2, or H3 the regions to be masked during inference.
-For convenience, I made a pandas data frame stored all the related antigen information called .
-Please noted, this information should be stored indside matrix as the "ss_helices: ".
-For instance, to mask and re-generated H3 regions, you can run the following command:
+Generation of structures is achieved by first sampling 6D coordinates from the model, and running Rosetta.

+### 6d and sequence pairs genertions

-'python sampling_6d.py ./configs/inpainting_ch6.yml ../saved_weights/h3_inpaint.pth --pkl proteindataset_benchmark_half_12testset_h3.pkl --chain A --index 0  --tag singlecdr_inpaint_h3'
+Pleese use python sampling_6d.py to generate 6d coodinates and sequences.
+For instance,  'python sampling_6d.py ./configs/inpainting_ch6.yml ../saved_weights/h3_inpaint.pth --pkl proteindataset_benchmark_half_12testset_h3.pkl --chain A --index 0  --tag singlecdr_inpaint_h3'.
+The descriptions of each parameter are as below:

   * ./configs/inpainting_ch6.yml is the config files. containing hyperparamters like batch size, data dimensions etc.